tyleregan01/Sudoku/README.md

 # Known Bugs
 1. If cell x creates bad cells and a cell other than x is changed from bad to good, color update can be wrong (Caused by how the check is done).
 2. A unique expert board is likely to cause a stack overflow error.
-Not sure if it's possible based on current implementation.
+Not sure if successful creation is possible based on current implementation.